wuyang1002431655/tango_with_django_19/manuscript/chapter5-database-setup.md

 I> {lang="text",linenos=off}
 I>     $ python manage.py test rango
 I>
 I> If you are interested in learning about automated testing, now is a good time to check out the [chapter on testing](#chapter-testing).
-The chapter runs through some of the basics on testing that can perform in Django.
+The chapter runs through some of the basics on how you can write tests to automatically check the integrity of your code.